khesehang/Expanse-Calculator/README.md

 Hello guys this is ReactJS development project .
 Here you can calculate all your expanses , spending, income , etc.
-Nothing complex very simple with the help of redux.
+Nothing complex very simple anybody can do it with the little knowledge of redux.